AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/is_different_from.doc.md

 ## Description

 `Typelivore::IsDifferentFrom` accepts an element and returns a function.
-When invoked with an argument, the function will check whether the argument differs from the previously provided element and return the result through member `value`.
+When invoked by an argument, the function will check whether the argument differs from the previously provided element.
 <pre><code>Right -> Left -> Left != Right ? true : false</code></pre>

 ## Type Signature